 In the case of policy, legislation and enforcement interventions, and acknowledging there could be a tendency for interventions such as advertising controls, random breath testing, Tax increases, and licensing, for dominance or cost-effectiveness when compared to no intervention.
-Therefore, it seems to be recommendable for countries to promote these types of interventions in order to improve the efficiency of this public health problem.
+For instance, in the study carried out by Chisholm et al. (2018), A 50% increase in consumption tax rates resulted in a low cost of implementation (less than I $ 0.10 per capita), a level of impact in health translated into more than 500 years of healthy life gained by one million inhabitants and a very favorable level in terms of the cost-effectiveness ratio, which is less than I $ 100 per year of healthy life gained, this being the strategy of most profitable intervention among those evaluated.Therefore, it seems to be recommendable for countries to promote these types of interventions in order to improve the efficiency of this public health problem (see Table 3).

 No conclusions could be obtained when efficiency evidence combines treatments for people with alcohol dependence and treatments for people at risk of alcohol-related problems.
 The same appears to happen for economic evaluations combining treatments for people at risk of alcohol-related problems and policy, legislation and enforcement interventions.